citp/privacy-policy-historical/w/we/wes/westminster.gov.uk.md

-> *The following text is extracted and transformed from the westminster.gov.uk privacy policy that was archived on 2017-05-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170525200624id_/https%3A//www.westminster.gov.uk/website-privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the westminster.gov.uk privacy policy that was archived on 2017-10-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171010084121id_/https%3A//www.westminster.gov.uk/website-privacy-policy) for the most accurate reproduction.*

-# Website Privacy Policy | Westminster City Council
+# Website privacy policy | Westminster City Council

 Westminster City Council will endeavour to safeguard the privacy of its website visitors.